Neotron-Compute/Neotron-Book/src/2_bios.md

 fn SPIDeviceTransfer(bus: u8, device: u8, buffer: DataBuffer) -> Result<(), Error>;
 ```

-### USBDevicexxx
+### USBxxx

-This is where the computer is a USB Host and we want to access any attached USB devices.
+This is where the Neotron system is a USB Host and the OS wants to access any attached USB devices.

-Add a bunch of functions here along the lines of the USB OHCI.
-Then check we can implement them using a Tiva-C 123 and an STM32H7.
+*TODO: Add a bunch of functions here along the lines of the USB OHCI.
+Then check we can implement them using a Tiva-C 123 and an STM32H7.*

-### GPIOxxx

-These functions are for finding all of the GPIO pins on the system.
-We assume the pins have a numeric Arduino-style numbering.
-There's a function which takes a slice of pins - if possible the BIOS should condense those into a singla atomic port write.

 ### GpioPortGetInfo